youcan-shop/coding-challenges/Software Engineer - Laravel VueJs/README.md

 - Quality of documentation (The readme should be short and concise, like open source projects readme).

 ## Instructions
 - Put more focus on code quality and less on speed.
 - Don't hack something quickly, take your time and craft something clean, with layers and separation of concerns.
 - Write a readable and maintainable code.
+- Subscribe to the repository so you're notified about any change performed in this test

 ## Questions?